From Brancaster to Warham (27 km c.a.)

 Such a place is unbelievable in Italy.

-most: the sticking to the tradition (not in conservative way); I mean not throwing away the good things for new ones at any cost.
+It one of the aspects of Britain I love the most: the sticking to the tradition (not in conservative way); I mean not throwing away the good things for new ones at any cost.

 It is really the most beautiful and genuine place I've found thus far in Britain and, probably, anywhere else.